 Just announced in Hall H at #SDCC, Marvel Studios’ HAWKEYE with Jeremy Renner, an original series that will also introduce Kate Bishop.
 Streaming exclusively on Disney+, Fall 2021. pic.twitter.com/qPH8M2TQSj— Marvel Studios (@MarvelStudios) July 21, 2019

 Marvel’s Kevin Feige explained that Hawkeye will take place after the events of Avengers: Endgame.
 The series’ logo looks heavily inspired by Matt Fraction and David Aja’s popular Hawkeye comic series.

 Who’s in It?

 Jeremy Renner will reprise his role as Clint Barton.
 But that isn’t all.
 The new series will also feature Kate Bishop, a member of the Young Avengers who appears in the comics and takes up the Hawkeye name.
-Who will play her and what kind of role will she play in the series?
-Rumors have pointed to Hailee Steinfeld, but Marvel hasn’t offically announced anyone.
-We’ll keep you posted as more information becomes available.
+On December 10, 2020, after weeks of rumors and sightings on set, Kevin Feige confirmed Oscar-nominee Hailee Steinfeld will play Kate Bishop in the series.

 Current Release Date

 The COVID-19 pandemic pushed many entertainment schedules, including Marvel’s.
 The latest we know is that Disney+’s Hawkeye will hit the streaming service in fall 2021.